Modeling Binary Lenses and Sources with the BAGLE Python Package: Results

 \subsection{Results: Magnification Maps}

 By solving the lens equation, the magnification of the source at any (projected) position relative to the position of the lens can be calculated.
 The magnification map is a visualization reflecting the calculated magnification at a given point.
-Magnification maps are generated using the inverse ray shooting method \citep{Bennett_2010}.
-The inverse ray shooting method is a simple way to invert the lens equation by shooting rays backwards from the observer to the lens.
+Magnification maps are generated using the inverse ray shooting method \citet{Bennett_2010}, which inverts the lens equation by shooting rays backward from the observer to the lens plane.

-\begin{itemize} \item Create a sample grid of image positions in the lens frame of reference. \item Calculate information about the lens, i.e., the lens positions at the time of closest approach (between the source and the lens system’s center of mass) and the lens mass ratio. \item Use the lens mass ratio, lens positions, the image grid, and the source position to get the lensed source positions. \item By mapping the image grid to the source plane and then binning the resulting source positions, the magnification map indicates how many rays fall into each pixel in the source plane grid.
-More rays imply a higher magnification.
-The magnification map we present in Figure ~\ref{fig:magmaps} is purely statistical. \end{itemize}

-The magnification map for a BSBL event at $t_p$ is presented in Figure ~\ref{fig:magmaps}.
-The large boundaries of amplification in the magnification map are caustics.
-Caustics are characteristic features of the photometric curves of binary lenses.
-Since the sources have a finite size, their amplification does not become infinitely high.
-However, it still presents itself in the form of sharp peaks in our lightcurves.